marsbomber/zf1-doctrine2/README.markdown

 # Zend Framework 1 Integration with Doctrine 2

+***This branch is an extension to the "master" branch.
+It shows how I setup a modular ZF project with integration to Docrtine 2.
+The modular setup is inspired by [Leonard Dronkers](http://www.sreknord.net/).***

 This project demonstrates how you can integrate Zend Framework 1.10.X with one of the most popular PHP ORM framework, Doctrine 2.